Mackerel vs Sardines: A Complete Guide

 Both fish offer culinary versatility:

 It depends on your dietary needs.
-Sardines are higher in calcium and vitamin D, making them great for bone health.
-Mackerel has more omega-3 fatty acids, which support heart health and brain function.
-Both are excellent choices for a healthy diet.
+Sardines are higher in calcium and vitamin D and Mackerel has more omega-3 fatty acids.

 It depends on the type of mackerel.
 Smaller species, like Atlantic or Pacific mackerel, are safe to eat regularly due to low mercury levels.
 However, king mackerel has high mercury content and should be limited to avoid health risks.